First Baptist Needville

 Please use

-The 2024 First Quarter Giving was under our spending by $8554.
+The 2024 Fourth Quarter Giving included several end of year gifts helping the church close out 2024 in the black.
+Praise the Lord!
 Please continue to generously support the ministries of our church.

-The Stewardship Team purchased a CD using monies from our special funds.
-The interest earned will help offset our deficit.
+The Stewardship Team reinvested the CD using monies from our special funds.
+The interest earned for 2024 was $4,979.

 Our Church FamilyPhotos are intentionally low resolution & small - we just want you to be able to recognize each other! (for best Mobile view, turn phone to landscape) |